tillioss/tilli-docs/docs/Repo-Godo.md

 # Godot (Game Developers)

 ### Intro
-(What it is, How it works, How it’s used, What it has)

 We have created 6 different types of strategies/ activities in Godot that help people regulate and manage their emotions better.
 It aids in reducing stress or anxiety during stressful/ negative scenarios, thus enabling oneself keep a positive self-image and outlook in life.